tomcombriat/TES_Boelgene/hardware/Boelgene_v1d1/Readme.md

 ### Pressure (touch):

-These are measured wih the help of resisor dividers (RV1-4) and are to be connected to force sensitive resistors (range 1.5kg).
+These are measured wih the help of resisor dividers (RV1-4) and are to be connected to force sensitive resistors (range 1.5kg, ref in BOM).
+The pots are adjusting the sensitivity of the pressure sensors.

 ## Ribbon

 This is to be connected to the central pin of a 10 turns, 10k linear potentiometer.
 The other two pins should be connected to GNDA and ADC_ref.

 ## Synthesis input